claire-codes/language-knockout/README.md

 ```

 `if` and `for` are keyword control js.

-Can't get it to override existing HTML comments.

 It seems to take the first one it comes across: if I put two patterns for the same symbol in the same cson file, it uses the first one in the file.